kappter/adaptivetesting/README.markdown

   - **IB/AP**: Readiness for SL/HL or AP exam (threshold: 80% or 400/500 points).
   - **Yearbook/Photography/Robotics**: Suggested roles based on top topics.
 - Click Print Report for a summary (name, test, score, recommendation, date); print via browser (Ctrl+P or Cmd+P).
-- The fixed footer displays a themed background (mustard yellow) with styled links (vibrant green, underlined on hover) at the bottom.
+- The fixed footer displays a themed background (mustard yellow) with styled links (deep pink-magenta, underlined on hover) at the bottom.
-- The test area is centered with a fixed width (672px) for a clean, focused interface.
+- The test area is centered with a fixed width (672px) and white backdrop for a clean, focused interface.

 ## Customization
 - **Add Questions**: Append rows to the relevant CSV with unique IDs.